freeCodeCamp/freeCodeCamp/docs/how-to-work-on-practice-projects.md

 part-006.md renames to part-007.md and title changes to "Part 7"
 ```

 Along with the above changes, the `challengeOrder` key in the project's `meta.json` file needs to reflect the new step order.
-This is needed because each step below a step deletion and/or step addtion changes the `title` assoiciated with each of the affected step's challenge `id`.
+This is needed because each step below a step deletion and/or step addition changes the `title` associated with each of the affected step's challenge `id`.

 ### How to run script